TaygaHoshi/tt-project/Equipment/Weapons - One Handed.md

 	+ You attack the target twice.
 + (Prepared action) Backstab
 	+ Next time a flanked foe within your reach is attacked by an ally, you also attack them.
-	+ Deals 7 physical damage.
+	+ Deals 10 physical damage.
 Potency bonus to damage is doubled for this attack.

 ## Unarmed (Light)
 + Punch
 	+ Deals 10 physical damage.
 + Stunning Blow
 	+ This attack's precision roll is made against Constitution.
-	+ Ignores weapon precision.
 	+ Stuns the target for 1 round.
 + (Prepared action) Disorienting Blow
 	+ This attack's precision roll is made against Constitution.